 The Western diet, high in sugar and processed foods, does not contain adequate nutrition required to manage OCD and support individuals experiencing symptoms.
 Research has shown that nutritional deficiencies are present in patients with mental disorders such as OCD10.
 It has also been observed that specific nutrients have reduced patients’ symptoms effectively11.
 It is important however, to consult your GP if you are experiencing OCD to discuss further, before taking any supplements.

 Patients with OCD have been observed to have low levels of Vitamin B1212.
-The adequacy of Vitamin B12 is important to brain health because it is involved in the metabolism of homocysteine, a metabolite, which, when raised can increase risk of developing some mental health conditions, including serotonin and dopamine13.
+Vitamin B12 is essential for brain health because it helps metabolise homocysteine, a compound that can increase the risk of certain mental health conditions when elevated, including those linked to serotonin and dopamine13.
 These neurotransmitters are important to prevent anxiety, depression and stress which are all indicators of OCD.
 There is an inverse relationship between homocysteine and Vitamin B12 in that homocysteine levels rise as the Vitamin B12 levels drop.
 Studies have shown that patients with OCD have high levels of homocysteine and low levels of Vitamin B12 in comparison to healthy individuals14.
 It is also possible that OCD is an early manifestation of Vitamin B12 deficiency13.

 Individuals following a vegan diet are most at the risk of Vitamin B12 deficiency as the richest sources of Vitamin B12 are of animal origin15.
 However, foods fortified with Vitamin B12 should meet requirements where there have been no previous deficiencies.